Marvin Minsky: Contributions in computer science

-Minsky's inventions include the first head-mounted graphical display (1963) and the confocal microscope (Note: The patent for Minsky's Microscopy Apparatus was applied for in 1957, and subsequently granted US Patent Number 3,013,467 in 1961.
-According to his published biography on the MIT Media Lab webpage, "In 1956, when a Junior Fellow at Harvard, Minsky invented and built the first Confocal Scanning Microscope, an optical instrument with unprecedented resolution and image quality".)
-(1957, a predecessor to today's widely used confocal laser scanning microscope).
-With Seymour Papert, he developed the first Logo "turtle".
-In 1951, Minsky built the first randomly wired neural network learning machine, SNARC.
+Minsky's inventions include the first head-mounted graphical display (1963) and the confocal microscope (1957, a predecessor to today's widely used confocal laser scanning microscope).
+With Seymour Papert, he developed the first Logo programming language-driven "turtle robot".
+In 1951, Minsky built SNARC, which is often considered the first artificial neural network.
 In 1962, he worked on small universal Turing machines and published his well-known 7-state, 4-symbol machine.

-Minsky's book Perceptrons (written with Papert) attacked the work of Frank Rosenblatt, and became the foundational work in the analysis of artificial neural networks.
-The book is the center of a controversy in the history of AI, as some claim it greatly discouraged research on neural networks in the 1970s and contributed to the so-called "AI winter".
-Minsky also founded several other AI models.
-His paper "A framework for representing knowledge" created a new paradigm in knowledge representation.
-Perceptrons is now more a historical than practical book, but the theory of frames is in wide use.
-Minsky also wrote of the possibility that extraterrestrial life may think like humans, thus permitting communication.
+Minsky and Papert's book Perceptrons attacked the work of Frank Rosenblatt on Perceptrons and became the foundational work in the analysis of artificial neural networks.
+The book is controversial, as some claim it greatly discouraged research on neural networks in the 1970s and contributed to the so-called "AI winter".
+Minsky also developed several other AI models.
+His paper "A Framework for Representing Knowledge" created a new paradigm in knowledge representation.
+Perceptrons is now viewed as of more historical than practical interest, but his theory of frames was in wide use as of 1975.

-In the early 1970s, at the MIT Artificial Intelligence Lab, Minsky and Papert started developing what came to be known as the Society of Mind theory.
-The theory attempts to explain how what we call intelligence could be a product of the interaction of non-intelligent parts.
-Minsky says that the biggest source of ideas for the theory came from his work in trying to create a machine that uses a robotic arm, a videocamera, and a computer to build with children's blocks.
-In 1986, he published The Society of Mind, a comprehensive book on the theory which, unlike most of his previously published work, was written for the general public.